meghdadFar/mwes_m1/README.md

 Here, path to the POS tagged corpus must be provided through "-p2corpus" option.
 Other flags that are optional include:

-`-maxRank` Indicaates the n top ranked MWEs that will be returned.
+`-maxRank` Indicates the top n ranked MWEs that will be returned.
 Defaul=200.

-`-rc` Ranking criteria: delta_12, delta_21, or combined.
+`-rc` Ranking criterion: delta_12, delta_21, or combined.
 Default = delta_21.
+(for more information about the criteria see the article).

 #### Example: